RSalem07/nuxeo-node-custom-importer/README.md

 This is a fork of [nuxeo-node-importer](https://github.com/troger/nuxeo-node-importer) to show how to customize it to import a custom hierarchy.

-We will create documents on the Nuxeo Platform instance according to the filenames of the hierarchy.
+This importer creates documents on the Nuxeo Platform instance according to the filenames of the hierarchy.

 Full filename format is: